based2/KB/network/ip_filter.md

 block from any to 104.21.67.45
 # https://threatfox.abuse.ch/browse/malware/win.lumma/ shepherdlyopzc(.)shop
 block from any to 104.21.67.116
+# https://www.quorumcyber.com/insights/sharprhino-new-hunters-international-rat-identified-by-quorum-cyber/ cdn-server-1[.]xiren77418[.]workers[.]dev
+block from any to 104.21.67.129
 # https://red.flag.domains/posts/2024-04-02/ payfacturetv[.fr] (registrar: Sarek Oy
 block from any to 104.21.67.142
 # DNS https://blog.sucuri.net/2024/03/sign1-malware-analysis-campaign-history-indicators-of-compromise.html js.schema-forms[.]org